dearhive/MashShare/readme.txt

 * Tweak: Deactivates the MashShare Open Graph Add-On or throws an warning message if its still enabled
 * Tweak: Load JS and CSS all over setting is enabled per default
 * Tweak: Static share buttons on admin dashboard for quicker response
+* Tweak: Rename General tab into Settings
+* Tweak: Remove settings "Visual" and "Social networks" and merge them into new Settings tab
+* Tweak: Stay on last active tab after saving admin settings
 * Fix: New function for returning share title shows correct title even on archive, categories and non posts like bbpress and buddyPress pages
 * Fix: Missing </div> in checkbox callback function
 * Fix: disable class mashdebug() which causes header notices on some systems
 * Fix: Undefined function wp_get_document_title() Compatibility backward fix
 * Fix: Undefined $post object on several places

 = 2.5.5 =
 * Fix: Button width ignored after last update